Are electric cars really better for the environment than petrol or diesel?

 For a quieter, cleaner, greener environment, the future is definitely electric.

-If you’re considering buying an electric car, but don't know where to start, check out our guide to EVs vs hybrid and petrol cars to help you find the best one for you.
+If you’re considering buying an electric car, but don't know where to start, check out our guide to EVs vs hybrid and petrol cars to help you find the best one for you, or see our guide to the benefits of owning an electric car.

 Thinking of buying an EV?